This article is about a distinction we often tend to overlook: the difference between ‘place’ and ‘site’.

 Edward S. Casey

 I ask: How does this ‘dismantling’ of place into site happen, concretely?
-Where is the insidious pitfall behind the expression ‘site analysis’ when architects and planners are going to study or survey a certain territory, a piece of land before making projects?
-Where is the semantic limit intrinsic to this seemingly innocuous common-sense expression – site analysis?
-To anticipate conclusions, the risk is to forget the many different processes that happen in a place in the name of what is strictly presented to our eyes, namely, the site as a simple physical or geographical position.
-Behind that position, there are many different processes that cannot be synthesized by the word ‘site’.
+What is the hidden pitfall behind the term ‘site analysis’ when architects and planners study or survey a specific territory or piece of land before creating projects?
+What is the inherent semantic limit of the seemingly innocuous expression site analysis?
+Anticipating conclusions, the risk is to overlook the impressive variety of processes that occur in a place in the name of what is strictly presented to the eyes, namely, the site as a simple physical or geographical situation.
+Behind that situation, there are many different processes that cannot be synthesized by the word ‘site’.

-To contextualize Casey’s considerations, let’s keep in mind that ‘site analysis’ is the literal English translation for the Latin ‘analysis situs’, which was the geometric discipline invented by Leibniz, later known as ‘topology’ – the mathematical study of the properties of space.
-Then, it is obvious that the original connotation behind the expression ‘site analysis’ comes from geometry and mathematics, which are abstract or symbolic disciplines.
-Then, the word ‘site’ conveys abstract connotations which are at the opposite range of the originally concrete and qualitative sense of place which Casey reminded us of when he spoke about the ‘inherent properties of encompassing, holding, sustaining, gathering, situating’ attributed to place.
-So, by using that common and seemingly innocuous expression which emerged from an abstract domain, we are actually ‘eviscerating’ place of its multifaceted qualities, which, as I am showing at RSaPwww.rethinkingspaceandplace.com -, are physicochemical, biological, and sociocultural qualities to begin with; to borrow from Casey’s terminology, I am saying that place encompasses, holds, sustains, gathers, and situates physicochemical, biological – hence, ecological – and sociocultural processes, to begin with, while the ‘site’, at best, is an abstract, positional, representation of a physical or geographical domain.
+To contextualize Casey’s considerations, let’s keep in mind that ‘site analysis’ is the direct English translation of the Latin ‘analysis situs’, a geometric discipline founded by Leibniz that later evolved into ‘topology’, the mathematical study of the properties of space.
+Therefore, it is obvious that the original connotation behind the expression ‘site analysis’ stems from geometry and mathematics, which are abstract or symbolic disciplines.
+Then, the word ‘site’ conveys abstract connotations which are far removed from the original concrete and qualitative sense of place that Casey described, with its inherent properties of encompassing, holding, sustaining, gathering, and situating.
+So, by using the common expression (site or site analysis) that originated from an abstract domain, we are essentially stripping place of its multifaceted qualities, which, as I am holding at RSaP—Rethinking Space and Place, encompass physicochemical, biological, and sociocultural aspects; to borrow from Casey’s terminology, I argue that place encompasses, holds, sustains, gathers, and situates physicochemical, biological – thus, ecological – and sociocultural processes, whereas a ‘site’ is, at best, an abstract, positional representation of a physical or geographical area.

-Considered in this extended sense, even if the term ‘site’ retains its historical abstract connotation, it may recover the original generative power and sense of place which also Casey called for: ‘site’ as ‘situation’ rather than position – where the ‘situation’ better connotes a processual dynamic (of facts, events), more than the simple position can do.
-Then, in this extended sense, a physical location – the ‘site’ – is considered as the material and spatiotemporal nurturer of processes (the physical background as a form associated with its content – i.e., the many different processes that happen in place), and not a mere positional determinant.
-A conceptualization which returns to the concept of place in the reformed sense I’m proposing at RSaP (it cannot be otherwise since ‘sites’ are places).
-That’s why, in the end, as an architect, I prefer to speak or to think about the analysis of a site – ‘site analysis’ – as the analysis of a place.
+In this broader sense, even if the term ‘site’ still carries its historical abstract connotation, it can re-appropriate the original creative power and active sense of place, as Casey advocated for: ‘site’ as the region that situates processes and dynamics, facts and events – i.e., the real sense of ‘situation’ –, rather than a simple location (which denotes a passive connotation).
+In this extended sense, a physical location, or ‘site’, is viewed as a material and spatiotemporal nurturer of processes, encompassing both the physical background and its associated content, namely, the various processes that occur in that place.
+This conceptualization aligns with the reformed concept of place I’m proposing at RSaP: it cannot be otherwise since ‘sites’ are places, in essence.
+That’s why, in the end, as an architect, I prefer to think or speak of ‘site analysis’ as the analysis of place.

 Image 01: Cretto di Burri, Gibellina (TP), ITALY,1984-2015.
 Photography by Sebastiano Bellomo